Weakly self-avoiding walk in a pareto-distributed random potential: Introduction and main results

 \subsection{Heuristic explanation}

-Let us give here an explanation of the main result, the limiting assertion in Theorem~\ref{thm:variational_formula1}, jointly with the identification of the limit in Theorem~\ref{thm:variational_formula2}.
+Let us give here an explanation of the main result, Theorem~\ref{thm:variational_formula1}.
 In Section \ref{sec:LowBound} we will turn the following heuristics into a proof of the lower bound (however, the proof of the upper bound in Section~\ref{sec:UppBound} is very different).

 We need to understand the large-$t$ behaviour of the partition function $Z_t^{\ssup \xi}$ defined in \eqref{modeldefinition}, i.e., the expectation of $\ee^{H_t^{\ssup{\xi}}}$ with $\beta_t$ defined in \eqref{betadef} and the Hamiltonian as in \eqref{Hamil_Pi_t}.
 The first step is to understand the scales on which the probability from the simple random walk and the contribution from the potential $\xi$ run, where we first ignore the self-intersection term and concentrate on the potential-interaction term.
 Hence, this part of the heuristics is the same as for the behaviour of the PAM with Pareto-distributed potential in \cite{KLMS09}; let us give an overview now.
-Note that there is a competition for the random walk between a reward (called \lq energy\rq) from staying much time in sites with extremely large values of the potential and the probabilistic cost (called \lq entropy\rq) to reach such preferable sites quickly: travelling far, the walker finds a larger potential value, but this is more costly.
+Note that there is a competition for the random walk between a reward (called \lq energy\rq) from staying much time in sites with extremely large values of the potential and the probabilistic cost (called \lq entropy\rq) to reach such preferable sites quickly: travelling far and fast, the walker finds a larger potential value where it can stay longer, but this is more costly.
 We need to find an optimal balance.

 As in \cite{KLMS09}, we obtain a lower bound by inserting the indicator on the event $\cA_t^{z,s}$ that the walker wanders on some fixed shortest path to a site $z$ during the time interval $[0,st)$ and stays at $z$ during $[st,t]$.
-Since the random walk has generator $\Delta$, the probability of this event is
+The probability of this event is (recall that the jump rate of our random walk is $2d$)

 Taking $|z|\gg t$, using Stirling's estimation for the term $|z|!$ that appears in the $\Poi$-term, we see that the dominating terms in the exponent are $ |z| \log |z| $ and $|z| \log (st)$, so that, dropping all lower-order terms,